What are typing games?

 Click Actions → Settings

-Set the Number of games allowed
+Set the max Number of game plays allowed

 Click Apply changes